Welcome to the official website of Wigan Warriors - a Club with the proudest tradition in the sport of rugby league.

-With the biggest fan base in the country, the magnificent DW Stadium, world-class training facilities and backing from some of Europe’s most successful businesses, Wigan Warriors are truly a Club in the ascendancy.
+With the biggest fan base in the country, the magnificent DW Stadium, world-class training facilities at Robin Park Arena and backing from some of Europe’s most successful businesses, Wigan Warriors are truly a Club in the ascendancy.

 GETTING TO THE DW STADIUM & PARKING

-Wigan is located in the North West of England half way between the cities of Manchester & Liverpool and sandwiched between the M6, M61 and M62 motorways.
+Wigan is located in the North West of England, half way between the cities of Manchester and Liverpool, and sandwiched between the M6, M61 and M62 motorways.
 It is also ideally positioned on the crossroads of the main West Coast and cross country railway lines, whilst Manchester and Liverpool airports are only a short car ride away.

 For more information on finding the DW Stadium CLICK HERE.